voberle/adventofcode/2019/day19/README.md

 ## Part 2

 My initial solution was to look on the printout for a position within the beam and use that to find another position in the beam much further, where the ship fits for sure.
+I later removed this hard-coding of the initial position.

 Then progressively get the ship as high as possible.